The transition support network

 Disability Employment Services helps people with disability, injury or health condition get ready to look for a job, find a job and keep a job.
-To find out if you are eligible for these services, call a JobAccess Adviser on 1800 464 800 or visit the JobAccess website.
+To find out if you are eligible for these services, visit the JobAccess website.

 The Skills for Education and Employment programme provides language, literacy and numeracy training to job seekers who find it hard to get work.
 For more information contact your jobactive provider.

 The Adult Migrant English Program provides basic tuition in the English language.
 For more information and to find out if you are eligible for this assistance call 13 38 73.